DirkJohnson4/DirkJohnson/README.md

 ## Dirk Johnson - Software Engineer
-Hi, I'm Dirk Johnson and I'm a senior Software Engineering student at Florida Gulf Coast University.
+Hi, I'm Dirk Johnson, a senior Software Engineering student at Florida Gulf Coast University.
 I enjoy working with technology and have a wide range of skills that will allow me to adapt to many different opportunities in my career.
 Here's a little about me:

 * 🚀 Soon to graduate with a bachelor's degree in Software Engineering from Florida Gulf Coast University 🎓
-* 💻 Fluent in Python, C++, Javascript, HTML/CSS with a solid foundation in frameworks such as React, Node, and Angular
+* 💻 Fluent in Python, C++, Java,  Javascript, HTML/CSS with a solid foundation in frameworks such as React, Node, and Angular
 * 🌐 Proficient in both frontend and backend development, adept at bridging the gap between the two realms
 * 🌟 Currently deeply engaged in my senior project with the Department of Homeland Security, where I'm applying my skills to tackle real-world challenges
 * 📚 Driven by a relentless curiosity and passion for learning, always seeking out opportunities to expand my knowledge and stay ahead of the curve